simplertasks/aics/hn/hn-google-doc.md

 **AICS is the Goldilocks solution.** It is just right for this missing middle.

+???
+Out of section about creating a quiz for one thing and then ChatGPT created a quiz for something completely out and mention it was not one of those goofy fill in the blank multiple-choice tests but form the foundation of university education

 ### The Problem with "Custom GPTs"
 You might ask, "Isn't this what Custom GPTs or AI Agents are for?"
 In theory, yes.
 In practice, no.